yvan674/minimal-mnist/README.md

 # Goals
 The goal is to create a very small network that can classify images from MNIST.
-The final network will then be implemented on an FPGA and the values of every neuron are then to be visualized using physical LEDs
+The final network will then be implemented on a Raspberry Pi Zero W and the values of every neuron are then to be visualized using physical LEDs